 - Eligibility and referrals of target population: The program targets families of children (from newborns through age 18) with poorly controlled asthma.
 Families are eligible if, within the previous year, their child made two or more ED visits, had one or more hospitalizations, or missed five or more school days because of asthma-related problems.
 All children admitted to the hospital with an asthma diagnosis are automatically referred to the program, and ED physicians and pediatric physicians and nurses at health clinics affiliated with the hospital are encouraged to refer patients with asthma to the program.
 In addition, community health workers regularly attend education programs (such as health fairs) held at schools, daycare centers, and community events in an effort to identify eligible families.
 Parents who hear about the program through word of mouth can also call the program's hotline to learn more about it and enroll.

 - Enrollment: In cases in which patients were admitted to the hospital, community health workers usually visit them and their family at the hospital the same day to enroll them in the program.
 In other cases, the community health worker telephones the family within 24 to 48 hours of the referral to confirm their eligibility and the family's interest in enrolling.
-From the program's inception in September 2006 through June 2012, 730 families have enrolled in the program.
-At any given time, about 130 are active participants.
+From the program's inception in September 2006 through July 2013, more than 900 families have enrolled in the program.
+(Updated November 2013.)

 - Assignment to culturally competent community health worker: Each enrolled family is assigned to one culturally competent lead community health worker who acts as a single point of contact for the families.
 All community health workers speak both English and Spanish, live in the local community, and are skilled at providing culturally appropriate education and services.
 Many are Latino, the most common ethnicity among enrolled families, giving them insight into the struggles these families face and how to work with them in a manner likely to be well received.